Ozoro: Economy

 Ozoro has vast amount of crude oil and natural gas deposits which are yet to be developed to their full potentials.
 Shell Petroleum Development Company and the Nigeria National Petroleum Company were the main developers of the oil wells and oil platforms around Ozoro and Isoko.
 Ozoro and Delta State have vast amount of rubber trees that produce large amount of rubber latex used in various industrial rubber and plastic products manufacturing.
-Ozoro also have vast amount deposit of white sands that contained silica use in manufacturing varieties of industrial scale glasses for the automobile industry, homes doors and windows glasses, dinning plates, drinking glasses, tiles for homes and industries, etc.
+Ozoro also has vast amount of deposit of white sands that contains silica used in manufacturing varieties of industrial scale glasses for the automobile industry, homes’ doors and windows glasses, dining plates, drinking glasses, tiles for homes and industries, etc.

 Ozoro is home to The Delta State Government University of Science and Technology (formerly The Delta State Polytechnic) with ultra-modern stadium, and has large proportion of academic staff and university professors.

 Ozoro also has a large concentration of lawyers, doctors, engineers, accountants and bankers that work in various institutions and branches of various large Nigeria financial institutions such as First Bank of Nigeria, Zenith Bank, etc.

 Some of the other main economic activities are large-scale food and cash crop farming, accompanied by game and varieties of wildlife hunting.
 Ozoro and it’s environs have a wide variety of wildlife and fisheries due to its various rivers, lakes and its proximity to the River Niger and the Atlantic Ocean.

 Some of the major staple and cash food crops produce in large scales in Ozoro are cassava, varieties of yams, palm oils, mangoes, oranges, plantains, bananas, guavas, etc. Ozoro Women are renowned for their beauty, tenacity and dedication to raising highly energetic family's, and form a large proportion of the daily commercial and farming activities.